Living in Algarve: The Ultimate Lifestyle Destination

 Accessibility and transportation

 Direct flights to the Algarve region are available through Faro International Airport, which is just 4 km from Faro, the capital city of the Algarve.
 Like many major European cities, the Algarve features an efficient public transport network.
-The international Faro airport is located just four kilometers from the capital’s city center.

 Safety